freenas/freenas-docs/userguide/storage.rst

 ----------------

-The :menuselection:`Pool --> Import Disk` screen, shown in :numref:`Figure %s <zfs_import_disk_fig>`, is used to import a **single** disk that is formatted with UFS (BSD Unix), FAT or NTFS (Windows), or EXT2 (Linux) filesystems.
-The import is meant to be a temporary measure to copy the data from a disk to an existing ZFS dataset.
+The :menuselection:`Pool --> Import Disk` screen, shown in :numref:`Figure %s <zfs_import_disk_fig>`, is used to import disks that are formatted with UFS (BSD Unix), FAT(MSDOS) or NTFS (Windows), or EXT2 (Linux) filesystems.
+This is a designed to be used as a one-time import, copying the data from that disk into a dataset on the %brand% system.
 Only one disk can be imported at a time.

 .. note:: Imports of EXT3 or EXT4 filesystems are possible in some cases, although neither is fully supported.
 EXT3 journaling is not